Sarileru Neekevvaru: Casting

 In early March 2019, Sai Pallavi was reported to be in consideration for the lead actress role.
 Few days later, Rashmika Mandanna was reported to have been approached for the role.
 On 31 May that year, Mandanna and Vijayashanti were announced being part of the cast.
 The former was signed to pair opposite Babu for the first time, while the latter was signed for crucial role, marking her comeback to film industry after 13 years.
 Tamannaah Bhatia was signed in for a party song.
 The film also marks the comeback of Sangeetha Krish and Bandla Ganesh into movies after many years.

 Filming

 The first schedule was shot in Kashmir from 5 to 20 July 2019.
-For the second schedule, a replica set of Konda Reddy Buruju was constructed in Ramoji Film City with an estimated cost of ₹4 crore On 8 November 2019, with the Kerala schedule the talkie part of the film wrapped up.
+For the second schedule, a replica set of Konda Reddy Buruju was constructed in Ramoji Film City with an estimated cost of ₹4 crore The railway station scenes in this film were shot at Muthalamada Railway Station in Palakkad district, Kerala.
+On 8 November 2019, with the Muthalamada Railway Station schedule, the talkie part of the film wrapped up.